dotnet/docs/docs/framework/misc/code-access-security-policy-compatibility-and-migration.md

 ### Determining an Assembly’s Trust Level

 CAS policy is often used to determine an assembly’s or application domain’s permission grant set or trust level.
-The [!INCLUDE[net_v40_short](../../../includes/net-v40-short-md.md)] exposes the following useful properties that do not need to resolve security policy:
+The .NET Framework 4 exposes the following useful properties that do not need to resolve security policy:

 - <xref:System.Reflection.Assembly.PermissionSet%2A?displayProperty=nameWithType>